schlick7/LuteForMobile/docs/stuff.md

 can the server handle async requests for tooltips?

+termlist chips don't handle multiple parents well

 Add light Theme

+upside down ? are at the start (and ? at the end as well) of spanish question words but the sentence parse doesn't pull them in if its at a new sentence and it stays on the last sentence.
+Anyway to do this inteligently from the language settings that we have access to or would be need to hard code this in the parser.

 I only what the 'show known terms' toggle to show up when we are in the sentence reader not when we're in the Readerscreen